 The Flower Clock is a piece of technological and floral art put together in celebration of the Swiss watch industry and a must see on any trip to Geneva.
-Also well worth a visit is the Musee d'Art et d'Histoire which is the largest and most acclaimed museum in Switzerland containing Swiss and other European art and artifacts dating back to pre-historic times.
+Also well worth a visit is the Musee d'Art et d'Histoire, the largest and most acclaimed museum in Switzerland containing Swiss and other European art and artifacts dating back to pre-historic times.

-You simply must visit the Old Town which, with its picturesque, cobblestone streets and old buildings, provides a stark contrast with the business areas of the city.
-The Old Town is lined with cafes, restaurants and shops where you can pick up a traditional Swiss product including Cuckoo Clocks and delicious Swiss chocolate.
+You simply must visit the Old Town which, with its picturesque cobblestone streets and old buildings, provides a stark contrast with the business areas of the city.
+The Old Town is lined with cafes, restaurants and shops where you can pick up a traditional Swiss souvenir including Cuckoo Clocks and delicious Swiss chocolate.

 Fun Seekers in Geneva

 In Geneva you will find facilities that cater for your every adventurous need.
-You can go biking, climbing and hiking up Mount Saleve for incredible views of Geneva, the lake and the French Alps, diving, fishing, snorkeling, rafting and sailing on the River Rhone or Arve and of course skiing and snowboarding.
-There are a huge range of golf courses to choose from made even more exhilarating by their setting in the stunning scenery of Switzerland and you can even swim in one of the designated swimming areas of Lake Geneva.
+You can go biking, climbing and hiking up Mount Saleve for incredible views of Geneva, the lake and the French Alps.
+Diving, fishing, snorkeling, rafting and sailing on the River Rhone or Arve and of course skiing and snowboarding are also available.
+There are a huge range of golf courses to choose from made even more exhilarating by their setting in the stunning scenery of Switzerland.
+You can also swim in one of the designated swimming areas of Lake Geneva.